• Skip to primary navigation

 Scroll down to the recipe card below for full information on ingredients and amounts.

-2. Egg - The egg white helps it to rise and the yolk adds richness.
+2. Egg - The white helps it to rise and the yolk adds richness.

 4. White sugar - It adds sweetness and also makes them crisp around the edges.

-5. Coconut oil - If your coconut oil is solidified, then melt in the microwave until just melted.
+5. Coconut oil - If your coconut oil is solid, then melt in the microwave until just melted.
 Don't make it hot.

 6. Almond butter - Adds nuttiness and more flavor.

-7. Baking Soda - It helps crisp from the inside out.
+7. Baking Soda - It helps it to crisp from the inside out.

 • Melted butter instead of coconut oil, makes it rich.

-• Use almond milk instead of regular milk and dairy-free chocolate chips, to make it dairy free.
+• To make it dairy free, use almond milk instead of regular milk and dairy-free chocolate chips.

 How to make?